ConnectionMaster/web.eyeo.com/pages/jobs/senior-web-developer.md

 **Requirements**

+- Strong experience with JavaScript, beyond frameworks like jQuery
 - Strong experience with modern HTML and CSS
-- Experience with Python
-- Experience with JavaScript, beyond frameworks like jQuery
 - Experience with building and maintaining high traffic websites
 - Experience with search engine optimization
 - Solid understanding of how the web works
 - Excellent communication skills in English
 - Ability to work and learn independently
 - High integrity
+- Experience with Python would be a plus

 When applying, please include a code sample or, preferably, references to open source projects you worked on.